IronRiders/Constitution/Club Constitution.md

   * Encourage gracious professionalism and coopertition
   * Encourage STEM
   * Appoint executive assistants to aid them and the communications lead (ex: food/transport, outreach, paperwork, social media)
+  * Jointly appoints a separate outreach coordinator with the Communications Lead
   * Required to create meeting agendas 24 hours in advance of meeting
   * In charge of psychological safety (by working with the other team leaders, mentors, and members)
 * Project Manager